 It’s a public service, trust me.

-This is all you will need to take your own headshot for your blog, your resume, business card or even for yourself because you are one sexy beast and it should be documented.
+This is all you will need to take your own headshot for your blog, your resume, business card or even for yourself because you are one sexy beast and they should document it.

 Your favorite camera